Lili-Mou/FFNN/README.md

-Currently, this package has also supported the following papers.
+This package has also supported the following papers.

 [2] Yan Xu, Lili Mou, Ge Li, Yunchuan Chen, Hao Peng and Zhi Jin.
 "Classifying relations via long short term memory networks along shortest dependency paths."
 In *Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, pages 1785--1794, 2015.